March 23, 2022

-The 2021 NSSS reflects the prevalence of sexual harassment and sexual assault observed across Australian society is, unfortunately, present in our university.
+The 2021 NSSS reflects the prevalence of sexual harassment and sexual assault observed across Australian society is, unfortunately, .
 The persistently high levels of incidents are a testament that the drivers of sexual harassment and sexual assault are ingrained in our culture and society and need collective and collaborative action to dismantle.
 This is a problem for the whole of society, our sector, but we take ownership of the challenge at UOW.

 We owe a debt of gratitude to the UOW students who responded to the NSSS and those who bravely shared their personal stories in the qualitative NSSS report.
 Your contributions will help us make positive changes, recognise where well-intentioned measures may have fallen short, and see where there are meaningful signs of progress and change that we can enhance.